A Selection of Easy To Prepare Spanish Dishes

 No matter where you plan to travel, check out this mouth-watering map that shows some of the traditional Spanish cuisine across the country.
 From the delicious paella in Valencia to the savory empanadas in La Coruña, you’ll get a little taste of all that Spain has to offer!

-The spits are made out of a piece of bamboo, a cut in half and shaped rather like a knife with a longer thinner pointed end, it is best to keep the bamboo spits in cold icy water before use.
+The spits are made out of a piece of bamboo, a cut in half and shaped rather like a knife with a longer thinner pointed end, it is best to immerse the bamboo spits in cold water before use.

-The Sardines ( other fresh fish such as Sea-Bass can be cooked in the same way ) should be laid out in trays a few hours before cooking with an ample amount of good quality sea salt sprinkled over them, this is not only for taste but will harden the sardines slightly which makes them easier to feed on the spits.
+The Sardines should be laid out in trays a few hours before cooking with an ample amount of good quality sea salt sprinkled over them, this is not only for taste but will harden the sardines slightly which makes them easier to feed on the spits.

 Leave plenty of time from lighting the fire to cooking to allow the flames to die down, the carbon or wood is ready when it the fire takes on more of white colour and there are no flames.

 Cooking time will depend on the inclination and distance of the spits to the fire, sardines usually take around 3-5 minutes on both sides and 7-10 minutes for larger pieces.